stackforge/cloud-pydashie/README.rst

 .. image:: http://evolvedlight.github.com/pydashie/images/mainscreen.png

-NOTE: The current layout is hardcoded for 1080p.
+**NOTE**: The current layout is hardcoded for 1080p.
 This might be changed to be configurable by the conf.yaml later.
 If you need to change the sizing, you can do so by changing the widget dimensions and number of columns within this function:

     https://github.com/catalyst/openstack-pydashie/blob/master/pydashie/assets/javascripts/app.js#L336